uwecerron/psyoptions-docs/docs/how-it-works.md

 [here](./arch-put-call.md).

 To mint a contract, the contract writer must put up 100% of the `underlying_amount_per_contract` plus a 5bps minting fee.
-This small fee will got to the PsyOptions treasury and will be adjustable (or removable) via governance.
+This small fee will go to the PsyOptions treasury and will be adjustable (or removable) via governance.
 So the total underlying assets required to mint 1 contract is:

 `underlying_assets_required = underlying_amount_per_contract + (underlying_amount_per_contract * 0.0005)`